-This Yoda Coaster Crochet Pattern consists of the coaster base and two ears that are stitched together using a tapestry needle.
-The finished coaster base measures 3" and the ears measure 2"; the assembled coaster from ear to ear measures 6.5 inches.
+Each Crochet Yoda Coaster consists of the coaster base and two ears that are stitched together using a tapestry needle.
+The finished coaster base measures 3 inches and the ears measure 2 inches; the assembled coaster from ear to ear measures 6.5 inches.
 You could easily create a larger version by increasing crochet hook and yarn sizes.

-Pin this Baby Yoda Coasters Crochet Pattern to your Star Wars crochet board on Pinterest so you can easily locate it later!
+Pin this Crochet Yoda Coasters Free Pattern to your crochet board on Pinterest so you can easily locate it later!

-If you make a purchase through my link, I make a small commission at no additional cost to you.
+If you make a purchase using these links, you're supporting this blogger at no additional cost to you.
 Thank you!

 This pattern is written in US crochet terminology.

 DEC - Single Crochet Decrease